Star Wars: Ahsoka season 1: Casting

 Rebels character Zeb was introduced to the live-action series with a brief appearance in the third season of The Mandalorian, created through motion capture and visual effects with Rebels voice actor Steve Blum reprising his role.
 Zeb was subsequently not included in the first season of Ahsoka.
 Lyvie Scott at Inverse speculated that this was due to the visual effects requirements for the character and felt his Mandalorian appearance was being used to explain his absence in Ahsoka.
-Kanan was also not brought back from Rebels, because of the character's death, but an edited picture of voice actor Freddie Prinze Jr. was used as an on-set picture of Kanan.
+Kanan was also not brought back from Rebels due to the character's death, but an edited picture of voice actor Freddie Prinze Jr. was used as an on-set picture of Kanan.

 Design

 Production designers Andrew L. Jones and Doug Chiang returned from The Mandalorian and The Book of Boba Fett, as did costume designer Shawna Trpcic who died soon after the season was released.
 Prop master Josh Roth was responsible for the lightsabers.
 As with the previous live-action Star Wars series, the lightsaber hilts were connected to glowing tubes to create on-set interactive lighting.
 Filoni felt some of the previous series had taken the lightsaber brightness too far and wanted the light levels in Ahsoka to be closer to those in the Star Wars films.
 He designed Ahsoka's lightsaber hilts to be slimmer than the others, comparing them to shoto and katana, but this led to issues fitting the batteries for the interactive lighting inside the hilt.
 The solution for The Mandalorian was to hide the batteries in Dawson's sleeves, but this was not practical for Ahsoka considering the amount of fighting the character does throughout the season.
 They were able to improve the technology so the batteries would fit inside the slimmer hilts instead.
 The lightsaber blades for Baylan and Shin are more orange than the red that is traditionally used for Star Wars antagonists, which Filoni said was an indication that the characters are not strictly villains.
 Their color is based on the way Darth Vader's lightsaber would fluctuate between red and orange in some scenes of the original Star Wars films (1977–1983) due to the older technology being used.
 Stevenson requested adjustments to Baylan's lightsaber hilt based on his understanding of the character.

 Make-up and prosthetics were used to bring characters from the animated series Star Wars Rebels into live-action.
 Pictured here in costume are Mary Elizabeth Winstead as Hera Syndulla (top) and Lars Mikkelsen as Grand Admiral Thrawn (bottom).